Workplace communication statistics (2022)

 Here’s how these numbers look, in more detail.

-Top 5 foreign languages in K-12 public schools:
+The top 5 foreign languages in K-12 public schools are:

-Top 5 foreign languages for college and university students:
+The top 5 foreign languages for college and university students are:

 Business languages in the UK